 Khadija Waseem is a national youth advocate and a third year student at Rotman Commerce, University of Toronto.
 She is currently working on Community Building, and & Outreach at #movethedial, a movement working to empower women in technology.

 Khadija is an at-risk youth counsellor, and founder of various youth social services programs across Toronto working to provide social supports to low-income and marginalised youth.
 She is a champion of many social justice causes particularly the empowerment of minorities, at-risk/marginalized youth, and women.

 She is a formerly part of the Prime Ministers Office’s policy team, a youth delegate to the United Nations, a Girls(20) future board member, and a 50 Canadian youth for Canada150 with Global Vision.
 With her unique hyphenated perspective Khadija has been profiled by the Globe and Mail, Toronto Star and CBC for various youth issues.
-She is going to be spending the summer working at the Prime Ministers Office focusing on youth issues, and perspectives.